FlowForge Installer

 If you select this option, it will ask if you want to run the service as the

-current user, or create a new flowforge user.
-If you choose to create the
+current user, or create a new flowforge

 user, it will also change the ownership of the FlowForge directory to that user.